The Founding Fathers Guide to the Constitution by Brion McClanahan

 197 pages of text, 63 pages of appendices, end notes and an index.

-I am torn when it comes to this book, which is the reason for the three star review.
+I am torn when it comes to The Founding Fathers Guide to the Constitution, which is the reason for the three star review.
 I will start with the positives:

 -McClanahan gives a thorough, research-based look at the original arguments that went into the creation of the Constitution and is aiming right at the current debates about the proper roles of federal, state and local governments.
 This is a timely work and points out the obvious truth that our national government is busy doing things in 2012 that it was never designed to do and it has been doing those things for a long time despite the stated fears of many of the Founding Fathers that the government would eventually become bloated and intrusive .